Citizen's Guide to Colorado Roadside Assistance

 The strongest consumer-side points

-- The policy clearly defines covered emergencies and expressly includes battery failure, lock-out, flat tire, and certain entrapment situations.
+- The policy may expressly include common emergencies such as battery failure, lockout, flat tire, insufficient fuel or fluid, and certain entrapment situations.

-- The policy acknowledges service by an unauthorized provider, even though reimbursement is limited.
+- The policy may acknowledge service by an unauthorized provider, even though reimbursement is limited.

-- The policy language helps a reader separate a roadside benefit from later towing-yard conduct and nonconsensual tow issues.
+- The policy language helps separate a roadside benefit from later towing-yard conduct and nonconsensual tow issues.

 The strongest insurer-side pressure points